thomashoneyman/real-world-pact/02-goliath-wallet/README.md

 The code specific to our wallet is in the `src` directory:

 - `App.tsx` is our application.
 It initializes data, stores the app state, and assembles our UI from our theme components.
-- `pact-utils` is a helper library built on top of `pact-lang-api` that provides TypeScript definitions for `pact-lang-api`, helpers for writing Pact code in JavaScript, a request builder module that makes it easy to build requests for Chainweb, and a collection of React Hooks for integrating requests into your UI.
-Feel free to use this code in your own projects!
 - `contracts` contains TypeScript implementations of our faucet smart contract and some of the `coin-v5` contract.
 You should read this file and the [faucet smart contract it describes](../01-faucet-contract/faucet.pact) side-by-side.
 You can also compare the requests to the [request files](../01-faucet-contract/yaml) from Project 1, so you can see how the same requests translate to the request builder.
 - `components` contains a few Goliath-specific components, such as the modals for setting account limits, requesting funds, and returning funds.
 - `config.ts` contains configuration specific to our application, such as the network ID and chain that our requests will target and the keypairs for various accounts our wallet will control.